 Figure 6 shows the age distribution across major occupational categories.
-Of particular interest are the occupational groupings with a greater share of dark blocks that make up the over 55 age cohorts.
-The larger these groupings are, the greater the share of the workforce in a respective grouping that is fast approaching retirement age, if not there already.
-Specific groupings with larger shares of older workers include management, building & grounds maintenance, education, legal, transportation and moving, office and administrative, and various STEM groupings, which suggests the aging issue is a broader challenge rather than isolated to specific groupings, such as production oriented.
-However, this data is limited in the information about the age of new workers entering into specific occupational groupings, aka the replacement workers.
-Unfortunately, statistically reliable data on the age of new workers are not easily accessible.
+Of particular interest are the occupational groupings with a greater share of the two darkest blocks, which represent workers aged 55 and older.
+In all occupations, except computer & mathematical and food preparation, the largest age group is 55 and over and thereby suggesting the region's aging issue (described further in the Analysis of Regional Population & Labor Force section) is a broader challenge rather than isolated to specific groupings.
+However, information about the age of new workers entering into specific occupational groupings, aka the replacement workers, is limited as statistically reliable data on the age of new workers are not easily accessible.